imgag/ngs-bits/doc/tools/NGSDExportSamples.md

 	                    Default value: 'false'
 	  -no_ffpe          If set, FFPE samples are excluded.
 	                    Default value: 'false'
-	  -qc               If set, QC values are appended.
+	  -qc               If set, QC colums are added to output.
+	                    Default value: 'false'
+	  -outcome          If set, diagnostic outcome colums are added to output.
 	                    Default value: 'false'
 	  -check_path       Checks if the sample folder is present at the defaults location in the 'projects_folder' (as defined in the 'settings.ini' file).
 	                    Default value: 'false'